Skip to main content

 The Luberon B&B is situated within walking distance to the village Gordes.
 During free time (relaxing time at the B&B) you have the possibility to walk to the village for more exploring or for those magical evening strolls.

-Physical ability should be at least moderate to enjoy this tour (2-hour city tour in Nimes and the hilltop villages).
+Physical ability should be at least moderate to enjoy this tour (2-hour city tour in Nimes & Avignon as well as hilltop villages).

 Flowers for you: By the end of April, the famous poppies splash the countryside with their vibrant red.
 A glorious time for flower lovers.